kevnhech/weather-app/README.md

 # Requirements
 - Have the ability to search for a specific location (Done)
-- Toggle displaying the data in Fahrenheit or Celsius
+- Toggle displaying the data in Fahrenheit or Celsius (Done)
 - Change the look of the page based on weather data (change color of background, add images that describe weather, maybe use Giphy API to find appropriate weather-related gifs and display them)

 # Steps